Fraud against Private Insurers

 Violators are subject to fines of between $5,000 and $10,000 and damages of three times the amount of each claim.

-An interested person who knows of insurance fraud can file a complaint under seal, serving the State’s Attorney or Attorney General.
+A whistleblower who knows of insurance fraud can file a complaint under seal, serving the State’s Attorney or Attorney General.
 If the state intervenes, a successful plaintiff will receive not less than 30% of the proceeds.
 If the state does not intervene, a successful plaintiff will receive not less than 40% .

 As with California, Illinois employees who act in furtherance of an insurance fraud prevention action are protected against retaliation.